zyraaxo/Project-4-158755/README.md

     Visualize Insights in a Streamlit app with interactive plots, word clouds, and filters.

     Ensure Originality by generating a custom dataset augmented with live news and weather data, avoiding API limitations and overused public datasets.

+How to run:

+    Clone directory from main branch
+    run requirements.txt via terminal "pip install -r requirements.txt" Run nltk script.py ONCE only.
+This is for NLP
+    Run the data file(s).
+This includes. redditAPI.py, engagement_model.py
+    Run the merge file after parameters and raw data is there.
+The merge file is called "mergeDATA.py" In venv terminal run streamlit app.py